Preamble

 7.8.2.

-any and all appropriate actions to prevent willful violations of this
+appropriate actions to prevent willful violations of this rule.

-manager may appeal this result to the Commissioner with respect to a particular
+this result to the Commissioner with respect to a particular player due to

-player due to special circumstances (including failure of a home manager to
+special circumstances (including failure of a home manager to follow timely

-normal circumstances, a team that changes managers should not expect to retain
+circumstances, a team that changes managers should not expect to retain any

 8.1.

-the regular season, pitcher fatigue will not carry through beyond the series
+pitcher fatigue will not carry through beyond the series presently being played

-presently being played and each team shall receive the maximum "rest"
+and each team shall receive the maximum "rest" period before each

 9.1.

-starting pitcher having more than 10 starts shall be available to start the one-game
+having more than 10 starts shall be available to start the one-game playoff

-playoff between tied teams at the end of a season.
-Statistics accumulated
+between tied teams at the end of a season.
+Statistics accumulated during these

-during these games count towards regular season statistics, including usage
+games count towards regular season statistics, including usage limitations.

 9.2.